jonastheiler/disaster-respond-pipeline/README.md

 ## Motivation <a name="motivation"></a>

+Imagine there is an environmental disaster that affects a part of the world where many people live.
+Some of them really need help in the form of medicine, food, machinery, etc. To attract attention, they are likely to send emergency messages in the hope that the message will be read and the right action will be taken.
+This project provides an engine that classifies these disaster messages into different categories to make the process of organising help for those who really need it as efficient as possible.

 The aim of the project was divided into 3 sections:
 1. creating an ETL-pipeline that takes two CSV files, merges and cleans them, and stores the result in a SQLite database.
 2. creating a ML-pipeline that takes the data from the database and processes text and performs a multi-output